2018 Russian Air Force Antonov An-26 crash: Accident

+Shootdown claims

 The Islamic militant group Jaysh al-Islam later claimed the responsibility for the crash; according to Ad-Diyar, five militants shot at the aircraft with heavy machine guns when it was 100 m from the ground.
 It was suggested that the claim might be false, as the group has made opportunistic claims in the past, as have some other groups.

 Cause

-The aircraft flew on final approach with a tail wind and was caught by windshear on final.
-It banked, lost height and crashed some 500 metres before the runway threshold.